-- 18.3.1 If Business Associate does not complete a Final PIR within the ten (10) working day timeframe, Business Associate shall request approval from DHCS within the ten (10) working day timeframe of a new submission timeframe for the Final PIR. - Notification of Individuals.
-If the cause of a breach is attributable to Business Associate or its agents, Business Associate shall notify individuals accordingly and shall pay all costs of such notifications, as well as all costs associated with the breach.
+- 18.3.1 If Business Associate does not complete a Final PIR within the ten (10) working day timeframe, Business Associate shall request approval from DHCS within the ten (10) working day timeframe of a new submission timeframe for the Final PIR. - Notification of Indiv iduals.
+If the cause of a breach is attributable to Business Associate or its agents, other than when attributable to a treatment provider that is not acting as a business associate of Business Associate, Business Associate shall notify individuals accordingly and shall pay all costs of such notifications, as well as all costs associated with the breach.
 The notifications shall comply with applicable federal and state law.
 DHCS shall approve the time, manner and content of any such notifications and their review and approval must be obtained before the notifications are made. - 18.5 Responsibility for Reporting of Breaches to Entities Other than DHCS.
-If the cause of a breach of PHI is attributable to Business Associate or its subcontractors, Business Associate is responsible for all required reporting of the breach as required by applicable federal and state law. - 18.6 DHCS Contact Information.
+If the cause of a breach of PHI is attributable to Business Associate or its agents, other than when attributable to a treatment provider that is not acting as a business associate of Business Associate, Business Associate is responsible for all required reporting of the breach as required by applicable federal and state law. - 18.6 DHCS Contact Information.
 To direct communications to the above referenced DHCS staff, the Contractor shall initiate contact as indicated here.
 DHCS reserves the right to make changes to the contact information below by giving written notice to Business Associate.
 These changes shall not require an amendment to this Agreement.

-DHCS Program Contract Manager DHCS Privacy Office DHCS Information Security Office See the Scope of Work exhibit for Program Contract Manager information.
-If this Business Associate Agreement is not attached as an exhibit to a contract, contact the DHCS signatory to this Agreement.
+DHCS Program Contract Manager DHCS Privacy Office DHCS Information Security Office See the Scope ofork exhibit for Program Contract Manager information.
+If this Business Associat Agreement is not attached as an exhit to a contract, contacthe DHCS signatory this Agreement.
 Privacy Office c/o: Office of HIPAA Compliance Department of Health Care Services P.O.
 Box 997413, MS 4722 Sacramento, CA 95899-7413 Email: incidents@dhcs.ca.gov Telephone: (916) 445-4646 Information Security Office DHCS Information Security Office P.O.
 Box 997413, MS 6400 Sacramento, CA 95899-7413 Email: incidents@dhcs.ca.gov